Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Weaknesses are the areas where Tiffany and Co. can improve upon.
 Strategy is about making choices and weaknesses are the areas where a company can improve using SWOT analysis and build on its competitive advantage and strategic positioning.

-• Counterfeited Products: Nowadays has made it easier for design pirates to make fake products due to which fake products look more accurate and quicker than ever as detailed shots of the products are posted within a few minutes of launching them, so sometimes it is hard to trust them, due to which other brands also suffer somewhere.
+• Counterfeited Products: Nowadays has made it easier for design pirates to make fake products which fake products look more accurate and quicker than ever as detailed shots of the products are posted within a few minutes of launching them, so sometimes it is hard to trust them, due to which other brands also suffer somewhere.

 • Aged Designs: Although the brand makes designs that are signature and enjoy global recognition, Tiffany and Co. have been sticking to the manufacturing of old designs which gives its competitors an edge over it.